d3ol-dev/blacksky-algorithms.github.io/docs/blacksky-intro.md

 ![A screenshot showing what users banned from the Blacksky feed would see.](../static/img/exampleBskyPostThree.png)

 ### Can I submit feedback for Blacksky?
 Yes!
 We're constantly innovating and evolving based on user feedback from our community.
-To submit feedback about Blacksky, (there should be a form for users to submit feedback)
+To submit feedback about Blacksky, simply write an email to [rudy@blacksky.app](mailto:rudy%40blacksky.app?subject=Feedback%20For%20Blacksky)

-Please note, we are only taking feedback for improvements and features to the feed, moderation services, etc. Do not use this form to report malicious or harassment posts.

 ### What is the AT Protocol?